regnujAx/pytorch-gve-lrcn/README.md

 ```
 python main.py --model gve --dataset cub --eval ./checkpoints/gve-cub-D<date>-T<time>-G<GPUid>/best-ckpt.pth
 ```
-Note: Since COCO does not come with test set annotations, this script evaluates on the validation set when run on the COCO dataset
+Note: Since COCO does not come with test set annotations, this script evaluates on the validation set when run on the COCO dataset.

 ## Alternative Usage
 If you want to use a subset of the CUB dataset from Hendricks et al., you can run